Skip to content

 storeContextsToLocal Boolean No Version requirement: >3.1.2.
 Whether to cache user-defined data to local localstorage, e.g., custom data added by setUser, addGlobalContext APIs.

 storeContextsKey String No Version requirement: >3.1.18.
-Define the key for storage in localstorage.
-If left blank, it is automatically generated.
-This parameter is mainly to distinguish the issue of different subpaths sharing the store under the same domain name.
+Define the key for storage in localstorage, defaults to auto-generated if not filled.
+This parameter is mainly to distinguish shared store issues under the same domain with different sub-paths.

 site Parameter Handling